 - Revoke keys that are lost or compromised.

 - Don't embed keys in code.
-Applications that contain keys can be decompiled to extract keys, or de-obfuscated from on-device storage.
+Applications that contain keys can be de-compiled to extract keys, or de-obfuscated from on-device storage.
 API keys can also be compromised if committed to a code repository.

-The API Keys tab under Access Control on the Admin page displays a list of API keys created for your account that includes the key name, key status, the user that created the key, and the date it was created, last used, and expires.
+The API Keys tab under Access Control on the Security page displays a list of API keys created for your account that includes the key name, key status, the user that created the key, and the date it was created, last used, and expires.